CSE FACT SHEET

 Key EV Facts

-- Battery electric vehicles make up 3.4% of light-duty vehicles sold in the U.S. When you add hybrid and plug-in hybrid vehicles, EVs now surpass 10% of light-duty vehicles sold.
-(U.S. Energy Information Administration, 2022).
-In California, zero-emission vehicles made up almost 18% of new vehicle sales from January through September 2022.
+• Battery electric vehicles make up 6.7% of light-duty vehicles sold in the U.S. When you add hybrid and plug-in hybrid vehicles, EVs comprise 16% of light-duty vehicles sold.
+(U.S. Energy Information Administration, 2023).
+In California, zero-emission vehicles made up 25% of new vehicle sales in the second quarter of 2023.
 (California Energy Commission)

-- Pollutants from internal combustion engine vehicle tailpipe emissions have been linked to heart disease, stroke and cancer (U.S. Department of Transportation, 2015).
+• Pollutants from internal combustion engine vehicle tailpipe emissions have been linked to causing cancer, cardiovascular disease, immune system damage and other health issues (U.S. Environmental Protection Agency, 2021)

 Frequently Asked Questions